KeyboardKit/website/pages/pro.md

 ## Autocomplete

-Note that local autocomplete will not work with all 60 locales.
-Make sure to try the demo app before you buy to verify that everything works as needed.
+Local autocomplete uses on-device capabilities to provide suggestions as the user types.
+It doesn't work with all locales, so make sure to try the demo app to verify if it would work for your use case.

 ## Demo app